Report: Evergrande makes overdue interest payments | Malay Mail

-All eyes had been on the heavily indebted company as it faced a Wednesday deadline for US$148 million (RM615.6 million) in coupon payments — after missing the initial due dates last month.
+All eyes had been on the heavily indebted company as it faced a Wednesday deadline for US$148 million (RM615 million) in coupon payments — after missing the initial due dates last month.

 The liquidity crunch at one of China’s biggest property developers has battered investor sentiment and rattled the country’s key real estate market, adding to fears of wider contagion.